 Akshay Navami, also known as Amla Navami, will be celebrated this year on 5th November.
 On this day, dedicated to Lord Vishnu, the Amla tree or plant is worshipped to gain infinite blessings or ‘anant punya’.
 The day is treated at par with Akshay Tritiya of Vaishakha masa.
+Consult Aacharya Aaditya on Astroyogi for an in-depth and personalised horoscope analysis.
+Click here to consult now!

 According to ancient mythology, it is believed that from Akshay Navami till Kartik Poornima, the Amla tree is the chosen residence of Lord Vishnu.
 As a result, worshipping the Amla tree is treated at par with worshipping him directly.
 Any act of kindness, charity and worship done on this day is believed to deliver punya for many coming generations.
 It is believed that worshipping Amla tree on this day yields good physical health, mitigates ongoing health issues, delivers happiness in married life, delivers good progeny and yields infinite prosperity.